amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 # OAuth 2.0

 ## Overview
 Meraki APIs are RESTful APIs that customers and partners can use to programmatically manage and monitor Meraki environments.
-Previously, API access was only possible through user-scoped API keys.
+Previously, you could access these APIs only through user-scoped API keys.

 Starting with this release, a new application-scoped authentication method based on OAuth 2.0 has been introduced.
 The OAuth 2.0 method replaces the application's reliance on user-scoped API keys and offers several benefits not available with user-scoped API keys.